nodiscc/awesome-linuxaudio/README.md

 # awesome-linuxaudio

-A list of software and resources for professional audio/video/live events production on the Linux platform.
+A list of software and resources for professional audio/video/live events production on the Linux platform - Work in progress

 This list is provided to help you build your own GNU/Linux based A/V production environment.
 Most of the listed software is packaged for [Debian](http://debian.org/), and should be directly installable with `sudo aptitude install softwarename`.
 Software that can be run on other GNU/Linux distributions may also be added to the list.
 This list focuses on sound, video, lighting and live applications.